 I moved in March 2014 from Indiana to Denver, Colorado after graduating in December of 2013.
 I earned two Bachelor of Science degrees from Purdue University in Mathematics Education and Business Management.
 I've been tutoring since 2008 in algebra through calculus right after I graduated high school.
 While attending Purdue I served as an undergraduate teaching assistant in the Mathematics department teaching College Algebra & Trigonometry.
 I also dedicated a lot of my time in the Math Tutor Room helping students in algebra and calculus preparing them for their midterm and final exams.
 I earned my Secondary Mathematics Teaching License from the state of Indiana and successfully completely my student-teaching practicum during the Fall of 2013 in Algebra I and II.
 In April 2014, I received my certification for teaching secondary mathematics in Colorado.
-I currently am in my fourth year teaching in Denver Public Schools.
+I currently am in my fifth year teaching in Denver Public Schools.
 I helped my middle school achieve effective status by having one of the largest mean growth percentages in my network.
 I enjoy tutoring students who are in grades 6-college.

 Undergraduate Degree: Purdue University - Bachelor of Science, Mathematics Education

 I recreate problems that are geared toward student hobbies and interests.
 I use technology to prove mathematical concepts.
 I give students a notes sheet after every session that they can use for studying and homework assignments.

 What might you do in a typical first session with a student?

 Get to know their interests and hobbies, so I make sure that they problems I create are related.